typeable/octopod/docs/en/Control_scripts.md

 #### Description

 This script returns user-facing metadata about a deployment.
 Currently, the metadata consists of URLs that are relevant for the deployment.
 Things like the deployment URL, the URL to view logs, and the database URL.

+This script receives the following additional command-line arguments as input:
+* `--tag` – The _Docker Image tag_ that should be checked.
+* `--app-env-override` [⭐](#star) – App-level overrides.
+These overrides should be passed to the server being deployed.
+These overrides are specified in the _Web UI_.
+They are passed in the format of `KEY=VALUE` pairs.
+* `--deployment-override` [⭐](#star) – Deployment-level overrides.
+These overrides should be used to set up the deployment environment itself, rather than be passed to the server being deployed.
+These overrides are specified in the _Web UI_.
+They are passed in the format of `KEY=VALUE` pairs.

 The script should return the metadata as a two-column CSV table: